UMB Policy on Waivers of Formal Search Requirements for Faculty Appointments

 II.
 Policy

-2. In accordance with the UMB Policy on Appointment, Rank and Tenure of Faculty (II - 1.00(A)), the appointment of a new faculty member at .5 FTE or greater, in any professorial rank (assistant professor, associate professor, or full professor), on the non-tenure track, tenure track or with tenure, must follow a search to identify the new faculty appointee.
+- In accordance with the UMB Policy on Appointment, Rank and Tenure of Faculty (II - 1.00(A)), the appointment of a new faculty member at .5 FTE or greater, in any professorial rank (assistant professor, associate professor, or full professor), on the non-tenure track, tenure track or with tenure, must follow a search to identify the new faculty appointee.

-3. There are limited circumstances under which a School may request a waiver of the requirement to conduct a faculty search as part of a recruitment.
+- There are limited circumstances under which a School may request a waiver of the requirement to conduct a faculty search as part of a recruitment.

-5. A faculty search waiver may be approved subject to a limited term of appointment, after which time the faculty appointment will terminate and no reappointment may be made unless the faculty member is selected or promoted through a faculty search.
+- A faculty search waiver may be approved subject to a limited term of appointment, after which time the faculty appointment will terminate and no reappointment may be made unless the faculty member is selected or promoted through a faculty search.
 Limited-term appointment search waivers also may be considered in emergency situations where critical positions, usually related to clinical care, need to be filled.

-A Visiting title can be used in lieu of a limited-term appointment.
-Per the University System of Maryland APT policy, visiting faculty appointments usually are one academic year or less.
+A visiting title can be used in lieu of a limited-term appointment.
+Per the USM APT Policy, visiting faculty appointments usually are one academic year or less.
 Schools must have a method for tracking limited-term and visiting appointments.

-Visiting Faculty are appointed under two circumstances:
+Visiting faculty are appointed under two circumstances:

-1. The faculty member has been appointed as visiting faculty while awaiting the paperwork for a permanent appointment.
+- The faculty member has been appointed as visiting faculty while awaiting the paperwork for a permanent appointment.
 In these cases, a search has been conducted, and another search is not required for a promotion to the tenure track.

-2. The visiting faculty member’s appointment is temporary or time-limited, and there has been no search.
-In this case, the UMB Policy on the Appointment, Rank, and Tenure of Faculty applies, and a search must be conducted before a faculty member can be appointed to the faculty at .5 FTE or greater, in a professorial rank (assistant professor, associate professor, or full professor), tenure track or non-tenure track.
+- The visiting faculty member’s appointment is temporary or time-limited, and there has been no search.
+In this case, the UMB Policy on the Appointment, Rank, and Tenure of Faculty (II-1.00(A)) applies, and a search must be conducted before a faculty member can be appointed to the faculty at .5 FTE or greater, in a professorial rank (assistant professor, associate professor, or full professor), tenure track or non-tenure track.

 III.
 Circumstances That May Support Waivers of a Faculty Search

-1. Specialist: The candidate for a faculty position with professional requirements that are highly specialized.
+- Specialist: The candidate for a faculty position with professional requirements that are highly specialized.
 The pool of potential candidates is comprised of a limited number of qualified individuals in the applicable professional community.
 For example, a physician-scientist with credentials and experience in a high-demand area of specialization.

-2. Distinguished Academic: An individual of great eminence, such as a member of a National Academy, a Nobel Laureate or a scholar of equivalent standing.
+- Distinguished Academic: An individual of great eminence, such as a member of a National Academy, a Nobel Laureate or a scholar of equivalent standing.

-3. Accompanying spouse or partner: The accompanying spouse or partner of a highly qualified faculty candidate whose successful recruitment by UMB requires a faculty appointment of the candidate’s accompanying spouse or partner.
+- Accompanying spouse or partner: The accompanying spouse or partner of a highly qualified faculty candidate whose successful recruitment by UMB requires a faculty appointment of the candidate’s accompanying spouse or partner.

-4. Research team member: A faculty co-worker of a highly qualified candidate whose successful recruitment by UMB requires the appointment of the co-worker as part of the candidate’s established research team.
+- Research team member: A faculty co-worker of a highly qualified candidate whose successful recruitment by UMB requires the appointment of the co-worker as part of the candidate’s established research team.

-5. Critical Patient Care Need: A critical clinical care vacancy that occurs unexpectedly, such as in death, sudden illness or resignation of a faculty provider.
+- Critical Patient Care Need: A critical clinical care vacancy that occurs unexpectedly, such as in death, sudden illness or resignation of a faculty provider.

-6. Clinical Faculty Adoption: Candidate is a clinician who requires a faculty appointment to maintain their position by virtue of change in an affiliate clinical site and UMB.
+- Clinical Faculty Adoption: Candidate is a clinician who requires a faculty appointment to maintain their position by virtue of change in an affiliate clinical site and UMB.

 IV.
 Faculty Appointments and Promotions to the Tenure Track and the Awarding of Tenure